Francielle-Rosa/-Toll-Calculator/README.md

 >* Some vehicle types are fee-free;
 >* Weekends and holidays are fee-free.

-# How use (as end-user)
+# How to use (as end-user)
->* The user must register the tickets of each vehicle containing license plate information, vehicle type and following data with time (This step can be registered any user's vehicles);
+>* The user must register the tickets of each vehicle containing license plate information, vehicle type and day with time (This step can register diferent user's vehicles at the same time);
->* The user must pass a license plate of the vehicle that will be consulted;
+>* The user must inform a license plate of the vehicle that will be consulted;
->* The user must request the result of the vehicle fees that was passed.
+>* The user must request the result of the vehicle fees that was informed.

 # Development